/>

 June Wan/ZDNET

-Anyone wearing an Apple Watch Series 9 or the new Apple Watch Ultra 2 will be able to tap their index finger and thumb together to do a variety of things.
+Anyone wearing an Apple Watch Series 9 or the new Apple Watch Ultra 2 can tap their index finger and thumb together to do a variety of things.
 You can use the double-tap feature to answer calls, snooze your morning alarm, play or pause media, end timers, and more.
 You can even use it to take a group picture to make sure that you're included in it.

-Apple says the handy (pun intended) feature will make interacting with your watch faster, easier, and more convenient, especially when your hands are full or otherwise occupied with carrying groceries, holding a baby, or walking your dog.
+Apple says the handy (pun intended) feature makes interacting with your watch faster, easier, and more convenient, especially when your hands are full or otherwise occupied with carrying groceries, holding a baby, or walking your dog.

 Apple said the double-tap is made possible by the wearable's new S9 SiP chip, which Apple says is the "most powerful watch chip."
 The company added that the chip is also able to give the Apple Watch Series 9 a big boost in performance and the ability to process Siri requests on the Apple Watch itself.

-The double-tap feature will be available next month -- perhaps with the debut of WatchOS 10.
-The Apple Watch Series 9 and Apple Watch Ultra 2 are available on September 22.
+The double-tap feature is only available on WatchOS 10 in the new Apple Watch Series 9 and Apple Watch Ultra 2 smartwatches.

 Editorial standards